Find a Part Now

 The Volkswagen Group sells passenger cars under the Audi, Bentley, Cupra, Jetta, Lamborghini, Porsche, SEAT, Škoda and Volkswagen brands, motorcycles under the Ducati name, light commercial vehicles under the Volkswagen Commercial Vehicles brand, and heavy commercial vehicles via the marques of the listed subsidiary Traton (Navistar, MAN, Scania and Volkswagen Truck & Bus).
 It is divided into two primary divisions: the Automotive Division and the Financial Services Division.
 As of 2008, it had about 342 subsidiary companies.
 Volkswagen also has three joint ventures in China, FAW-Volkswagen, SAIC Volkswagen and Volkswagen Anhui.
 The company has operations in roughly 150 countries, and it has 100 production facilities across 27 countries.

 Volkswagen was founded in Berlin in 1937 and incorporated in Wolfsburg to manufacture the car that would become known as the Beetle.
 The company's production grew rapidly in the 1950s and 1960s.
 In 1965, it acquired Auto Union, which subsequently produced the first postwar Audi models.
-Volkswagen launched a new generation of front-wheel drive vehicles in the 1970s, including the Passat, Polo and Golf; the last became its bestseller.
+Volkswagen launched a new generation of front-wheel drive vehicles in the 1970s, including the Passat, Polo and Golf; the latter became its bestseller.
 Volkswagen acquired a controlling stake in SEAT in 1986, making it the first non-German marque of the company, and acquired control of Škoda in 1994, of Bentley, Lamborghini, and Bugatti in 1998, Scania in 2008 and of Ducati, MAN, and Porsche in 2012.
 The company's operations in China have grown rapidly in the past decade, with the country becoming its largest market.

-in 2015, Volkswagen was discovered to have used defeat devices to deceive environmental regulators about how much NOx its cars were emitting.
+In 2015, Volkswagen was discovered to have used defeat devices to deceive environmental regulators about how much NOx its cars were emitting.
 The company was fined billions of dollars.

-Volkswagen Aktiengesellschaft is a public company and has a primary listing on the Frankfurt Stock Exchange, where it is a constituent of the Euro Stoxx 50 stock market index, and a secondary listings on the Luxembourg Stock Exchange and SIX Swiss Exchange.
+Volkswagen Aktiengesellschaft is a public company and has a primary listing on the Frankfurt Stock Exchange, where it is a constituent of the Euro Stoxx 50 stock market index, and secondary listings on the Luxembourg Stock Exchange and SIX Swiss Exchange.
 It has been traded in the United States via American depositary receipts since 1988, currently on the OTC Marketplace.
 Volkswagen delisted from the London Stock Exchange in 2013.
 The government of Lower Saxony holds 12.7% of the company's shares, granting it, by law, 20% of the voting rights.

 History